-The Coast Guard is modifying the operating schedule that governs the S156 Bridge across the Niantic River, mile 0.1 at Niantic, CT.
-The bridge owner, the Connecticut Department of Transportation, submitted a request to allow six hours notice for night time transits during the months of November and April due to infrequent bridge openings.
-This final rule will approve the request and align the regulations for the S156 Bridge with other Connecticut Department of Transportation Bridges.
+The Coast Guard is proposing to modify the operating schedule that governs the S156 Bridge across the Niantic River, mile 0.1 at Niantic, CT.
+The bridge owner, the Connecticut Department of Transportation, submitted a request to allow six hours' notice for night time transits during the months of November and April due to infrequent bridge openings.
+This proposed rule would align the regulations for the S156 Bridge with other Connecticut Department of Transportation bridges.

 Start Further Info

 If you have questions on this proposed rule, call or email Mr. Jeffrey Stieb, First Coast Guard District Bridge Management Specialist; telephone 617-223-8364, email Jeffrey.D.Stieb@uscg.mil.

 CFR Code of Federal Regulations

 DHS Department of Homeland Security

 FR Federal Register

 OMB Office of Management and Budget

 II.
 Background, Purpose and Legal Basis

 The S156 Bridge at mile 0.1 over the Niantic River at Niantic, Connecticut, has a vertical clearance of 9 feet at mean high water and 12 feet at mean low water.
 Vertical clearance is unlimited when the draw is open.
 Horizontal clearance is approximately 65 feet.
 Waterway users include recreational and small commercial vessels.